Will Your Credit Score be Affected if You Break Your Apartment Lease?

-Reducing debt, missing payments, creating new credit accounts (among other factors) can all positively and negatively affect it.
+Reducing debt, missing payments, and creating new credit accounts (among other factors) can all positively and negatively affect it.

 Ultimately the FICO score makes the lending process efficient and fair.
-It applies the same set of standards for all borrowers.
+It applies the same set of standards to all borrowers.

-When FICO 9 was officially introduced in 2014, it included major changes that you should know about if you are considering breaking a lease.
+When FICO 9 was officially introduced in 2014, it included major changes you should know about if you consider breaking a lease.

 In addition to medical collections and third-party collections, rental payment history is incorporated into your credit score calculation.

 If you have a limited credit history but are making rental payments on time, it may help to boost your credit rating.